pbhapkar17/octBatch/angularProject/myApplication/README.md

 after taking pull my branch if u want to run my code >> npm i then ng s -o

 compo: ng g c home

+CURD : Create Update Read Delete
+ Create :post -
+ API call: import HttpClientModule into module.ts create service : import HttpClient class into the service inject its dependancy into constructor. create a common function to make API call, return response to the component.

+ component: call that api call  function into a component, with agruments . subcribe the response given by the server.